ArtemSotnikov/HomeWork/home-work-65/README.md

 /login	 ----> POST handles login with email and password using Passport.js

+/add_user	 ----> GET login page with user email and passwort, if incorrect credentials are submitted, shows an error message

+/add_user	 ----> POST handles login with email and password using Passport.js

+/add_users	 ----> GET login page with user email and passwort, if incorrect credentials are submitted, shows an error message

+/add_user	 ----> POST handles login with email and password using Passport.js

+/update_user	 ----> GET login page with user email and passwort, if incorrect credentials are submitted, shows an error message

+/update_users	 ----> POST handles login with email and password using Passport.js

+/replace_user	 ----> GET login page with user email and passwort, if incorrect credentials are submitted, shows an error message

+/replace_user	 ----> POST handles login with email and password using Passport.js

+/delete_user	 ----> GET login page with user email and passwort, if incorrect credentials are submitted, shows an error message

+/delete_user	 ----> POST handles login with email and password using Passport.js

+/delete_users	 ----> GET login page with user email and passwort, if incorrect credentials are submitted, shows an error message

+/delete_users	 ----> POST handles login with email and password using Passport.js

+/login	 ----> GET login page with user email and passwort, if incorrect credentials are submitted, shows an error message

+/login	 ----> POST handles login with email and password using Passport.js

 /	 ----> GET home page, which has no restrictions

 /protected  ----> GET protected page, accessible only for loged in users